microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 performance.
 We really don't want these to necessarily be running on every single character the connection emits.

-Marks are preferable, because with shell integration, they'll bbe emitted on every prompt from the shell.
+Marks are preferable, because with shell integration, they'll be emitted on every prompt from the shell.
 Prompts are probably close enough to frequent enough, and the anchor/offset/length give a subset of the buffer that can be used to run matches on.